turingschool/curriculum/source/paths/elevate/salesforce_java_and_heroku.markdown

 ## How Heroku Works

-Heroku is a cloud hosting platform focused on serving developers.
-Before you can get your application up and running we should discuss how the platform works.
+Heroku is a cloud hosting platform designed and built for developers.
+Before you can get your application up and running we should explore how the platform works.

 Jump over to the [How Heroku Works]({% page_url how_heroku_works %}) tutorial.

 ## Deploying Java Applications on Heroku

 Now that you understand the basics of how Heroku works, let's actually deploy an application.
-Head over to the [Deploying Java Applications]({% page_url deploying_java_applications %}) tutorial.
+Head over to the [Deploying a Java]({% page_url deploying_java_applications %}) tutorial.

+## Maximizing Heroku's Platform

+You've gotten an application up and running, but how do you make sure it stays up and highly responsive?

+Let's look at [How to Maximize Heroku]({% page_url maximizing_heroku %}).

 ## Integrating Salesforce

 There are many ways that Java applications can interact with Salesforce data.
 Let's use the REST API to move data back and forth in the [Integrating Salesforce]({% page_url integrating_salesforce %}) tutorial.

-## Maximizing Heroku's Platform

-You've gotten an application up and running, but how do you make sure it stays up and highly responsive?

-Let's look at [How to Maximize Heroku]({% page_url maximizing_heroku %}).